 The best open model depends on what you are actually building.
 DeepSeek V4 is the practical pick for cheap 1M-context API work.
 Kimi K2.6 is the agent-swarm pick.
 Gemma 4 is the cleanest local and commercial-license pick.
 Qwen3-Coder is built for agentic coding.
 Llama 4 is the open-weight multimodal pick.
 GLM-5.1 is worth watching for long-horizon coding agents.
+MiniMax M3 is a new June 2026 entry I am watching but not yet ranking, because its benchmarks are vendor-run and its weights only just shipped.
 This ranking uses official provider docs only, so provider benchmark claims are treated as claims, not independent proof.

 - DeepSeek-V4 Preview is live with V4 Pro, V4 Flash, 1M context, API access, and open weights